PhilWaldmann/openrecord/docs/definition.md

 ## Hooks

-OpenRecord provides hooks to intercept almost every bit of querying or modifying records.
+OPENRECORD provides hooks to intercept almost every bit of querying or modifying records.
-In fact, almost all of OpenRecords internals are build on top of these hooks.
+In fact, almost all of OPENRECORDs internals are build on top of these hooks.

 ?> A hook can be asynchronous if you return a `Promise`.